 Rental contracts are by law for five years and are heavily weighted in favour of the tenant.
 To evict the tenant the landlord has to provide evidence of mal treatment of his property or non-payment of rent or a breach of the conditions of contract.
 He cannot decide in the five years that he wishes to sell the property and get you to leave.
 Also the annual rental increase can be no more than the annual inflation rate, so again the landlord can't unilaterally decide to raise the rent.

 The law has recently changed on how much notice a tenant is required to give.
-As at February 2014 a tenant is required to give ONE month's notice for each year or a fraction of year remaining in the contract.
+From February 2014 a tenant is required to give ONE month's notice for each year or a fraction of year remaining in the contract.
 This means that a person who rents an apartment whilst he is looking to buy may end up having to give or pay 5 months rent to get out of the contract.
 Now this can be negotiable and if you feel that you are looking at a shorter term rent it may be best to negotiate this at the start with the landlord.
 However the law is the law and if the landlord decides to pursue his penalty the Courts are likely to agree with him.
+Since the law was enacted very few landlords are not open to negotiation.

 Please click on the ROC PROPIETATS logo for the latest on rental availability.